Florella Brown Adair

 Florella Brown, born May 19, 1816, in Hudson, Ohio, was the daughter of Owen and Sally Root Brown.
 Owen's first wife, Ruth Mills, died in 1808, after giving birth to eight children, including abolitionist John Brown.

 Violent outbursts occurred in spring 1856 between proslavery factions from Missouri and free-state supporters from Kansas.
 Florella's half-brother John Brown joined his sons who were living in Kansas and became a leader for the antislavery movement.
 To protest the sacking of Lawrence in May 1856, he led what became known as the Pottawatomie Massacre, when five proslavery supporters were killed.
-In return, proslavery forces attacked and burned Osawatomie on August 30, 1856.
-The Adair's cabin, located some distance northwest of the town, survived.
+The Battle of Osawatomie was fought in retaliation when proslavery forces attacked and burned the town August 30, 1856.
+Brown led 30 free-state men against 250 proslavery fighters.
+The Adair's cabin, located some distance northwest of the town, survived the battle.

 During her life, Florella displayed courage and commitment to the cause of freedom.
 She and Samuel had seven children, three of whom survived past childhood.
 She died February 6, 1865, in Leavenworth.